 - If you need to use a site feature in your particular subsite, sometimes a site collection feature needs to be enabled/activated in order for the subsite to use it.
 (Document ID is an example of this).
 You may not always want to enable a site collection feature if it will affect all subsites.

 - The new Retention Labels/Retention Policies are published at a site collection level, not a subsite level.
 This means if you want to only publish a label for a particular subsite, you can’t.

 - If you have a subsite that is no longer being used and it happens to be a parent to another subsite that is being used, you cannot remove the parent subsite.

-- If you have a site collection provisioned with the new Modern site experience, you cannot create a modern team site underneath – you can only create a Classic Team site.
+- If you have a site collection provisioned with the new Modern site experience, you can’t create a modern team site underneath – you can only create a Classic Team site.